AnthonyLzq/Hiref/readme.md

     }
     ```

-14. Get all the job offers for the evaluator: `/jobOffers/getAllForEvaluator/`, it has a get method.
+14. Get all the job offers for the evaluator: `/jobOffers/getAllForEvaluator/`, it has a post method.
 If you send the request.
 You need the following payload or you will get an [error](#error):

     ```json
     {